• Digital Nomad Resources

 There are six metro lines planned, and some others that have been proposed but not made official.
 Of these, two lines have officially begun, which is the same status as two years ago.

-The first line is behind schedule but making progress.
+Line 1 of the HCMC Metro is behind schedule but making progress.
 Outside of District 1, you can see the line above ground, and some of the station shells have been completed.

 [Metro construction in District 2.]